Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Managing_transfer_states/HALT_command.md

 ---
 title: "HALT- Interrupt transfers "
 linkTitle: "HALT - Halting a transfer"
 weight: 310
----This command is used to suspend one or all the send and/or receive transfers, with the partners selected.
+--- This command is used to suspend one or all the send and/or receive transfers, with the partners selected.

 The transfers halted are set to the H phasestep in the catalog.
 They can